- 1Spain: An attractive country for investment

 Where the indefinite-term or temporary contract is part-time, the incentive will be the result of applying to the incentives stipulated for each case, a percentage equal to the percentage of the working day stipulated in the contract, increased by 30% (the result of which may in no case exceed 100% of the total amount, except in connection with incentives for hiring persons with disabilities through special employment centers).

-The catalog of aid for the formalization of contracts, the basic parameters of which were just described above, is very extensive, as it varies according to the ample number of types of existing contracts and the specific features of each of them.
+The catalog of aid for the formalization of contracts, the basic parameters of which were just described above, is very extensive, as it varies according to the types of existing contracts and the specific features of each of them.
 Most of these incentives are set forth in Law 43/2006, on improved growth and employment, as well as in Law 3/2012, on urgent measures to reform the job market, which, among other objectives, are aimed at rationalizing the system of incentives for hiring under indefinite-term contracts, with a view to correcting some of the inefficiencies detected, in practice, in recent years.

 The following is a summary of the main reductions, currently applicable, for the hiring of workers: